canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

 Rules are composed of expressions and statements, both of which are optional.
 Expressions are used to match packets, while statements dictate what actions should be be taken.
-A rule without statements is valid and be used for debugging purposes, as it will be reported by the :ref:`rule tracing <Rule tracing>` for any matched packets.
-For example, the following rule will match locally-generated IPv4 UDP packets without taking any actions (note the use of the `ip protocol udp` expression, as opposed to `meta l4proto udp`):
+A rule without statements is valid and can be used for debugging purposes, as it will be reported by the :ref:`rule tracing <Rule tracing>` for any matched packets.
+For example, the following rule will match locally-generated IPv4 UDP packets without taking any actions (note the use of the `ip protocol udp` expression, as opposed to `meta l4proto udp`: this will match only IPv4 packets):

 .. code-block:: nft
-    :caption: /etc/nftables.conf
+    :caption: /etc/nftables/tables.d/test-firewall.conf

     #!/usr/sbin/nft -f

+    destroy table inet test-firewall
-    table inet host-firewall {
+    table inet test-firewall {
         chain test-outbound {
             type filter hook output priority filter; policy accept;